-Since the very moment we were born, society has imposed on us what to do, what to think and what to feel, and it has conditioned us to believe that if we don’t follow society, then we are bound to get in trouble.
+Since the moment we were born, society has imposed on us what to do, what to think and what to feel, and it has conditioned us to believe that if we don’t follow its rules, we’re bound to get into serious trouble.

 Parents taught us to behave in certain ways.
 If we did, they would reward us, and if we didn’t, they would punish us.
 Naturally, every child obeys its parents, because the child is dependent on the parents — it is a matter of survival, especially in its very early years.

 At school we were taught to think in certain ways.
 They taught us what to think, but not how to develop our thinking.
 And everyone was taught the same.
 If we thought in different ways than our classmates, teachers would tell us we are bad students.
 They would give us bad grades and might even expel us from school.
 Therefore, as students we learned to compromise our thinking so as to get away with trouble.

 Religion taught us to follow anything but our inner voice: scriptures, priests, god.
 It taught us to have faith in others, but not to have faith in ourselves.
 Religion taught us that, if we did certain things, we would be rewarded with the bliss of heaven, but if we didn’t we would be punished in hellfire.
 And who in his right mind would desire to be punished in hell?
 And who wouldn’t want to experience heaven?
 Not surprisingly, we held religion in dear faith.